2017-07-15

 Wumen's Verse

-If you grasp the first word
+If you grasp the first phrase,

-You will realize the last word.
+You will realize the last phrase.[4]

-The last word and the first word,
+The last phrase and the first phrase,

 Hongzhi's Verse (Wick trans, with Cleary trans in italics)